 When using certain features, such as playing a game or watching disc-based media, the display area won't move even if Adjust Display Area to Movement is turned on.

-Reverse text and background colours on the screen.
+Reverse text and background colors on the screen.
 When this setting is enabled, HDR (high dynamic range) is turned off.

-Turn on Enable Colour Filter and choose a Colour Filter to provide alternative colour options.
+Turn on Enable Color Filter and choose a Color Filter to provide alternative color options.

-Drag the slider to adjust the colour Intensity.
+Drag the slider to adjust the color Intensity.